opencasestudies/ocs-opioid-medicare/README.md

 ### Motivating question

-1. Which three States had the highest and lowest opioid prescription among the fifty States and DC?
+1. Among the 50 States and Disctrict of Columbia, which five States had the highest and lowest number in (a) **Total opioid claims** , (b) **Opioid prescrition rate** ( = total opioid claims / total claims ) , and
+(c) **Opioid prescription per 100 enrollments** ?
-2. Did the opioid prescription change over time?
+2. Did the total number of opioid prescription change over time?
+3. Can you visualize the opioid prescription rate on the U.S map?

 ### Data